|< ρℝεν|||||ℂσητεητs|||||ℕεχτ >|

 – Max Tegmark, in Our Mathematical Universe: My Quest for the Ultimate Nature of Reality

 This short book is essentially motivated by personal considerations.
 I studied Pure Mathematics many years ago; specifically I focussed on two branches: Group Theory and Number Theory.
 I have made reference to each of Group and Number Theory elsewhere on my this site (though some of these references may have been somewhat oblique).
 What I wanted to do in this book is to drill down on the former area in more detail; though, perhaps unsurprisingly, the latter will still make several guest appearances.
-I am currently reading What We Cannot Know by Marcus Du Sautoy who holds the Simonyi Professorship for the Public Understanding of Science at Oxford University.
-Marcus’s academic interests include (once again) Group Theory and Number Theory, so we have some things in common, albeit that his work in these fields is obviously at several levels above my own understanding.
+At the time that I wrote the first draft of this Foreword, I was reading What We Cannot Know by Marcus Du Sautoy who holds the Simonyi Professorship for the Public Understanding of Science at Oxford University.
+Marcus’s academic interests include (once again) Group Theory and Number Theory, so we have some things in common, albeit that his work in these fields is obviously several levels above my own understanding.

-At the time of writing this foreword, I’m about halfway through What we cannot know.
-In Chapter 4 of his book, Marcus references the development of Quantum Chromodynamics by (in broad chronological order) Eugene Wigner, Werner Heisenberg, Murray Gell-Mann, Kazuhiko Nishijima, Yuval Ne’eman and George Zweig (Gell-Mann being the common thread through much of the later work) .
+In Chapter 4 of What we cannot know, Marcus references the development of Quantum Chromodynamics by (in broad chronological order) Eugene Wigner, Werner Heisenberg, Murray Gell-Mann, Kazuhiko Nishijima, Yuval Ne’eman and George Zweig (Gell-Mann being the common thread through much of the later work) .
 This theory has helped us to understand how more familiar particles such as protons and neutrons are created from smaller components.
 What drew Du Sautoy’s attention (and had drawn mine on other occasions) was the role played in this theory by something that Pure Mathematicians would be more familiar with, the Special Unitary Group of Degree 3, or SU(3).

 It struck me that the connection between sub-atomic Physics and Group Theory is often cited, but that the latter area is probably a closed book to the non-expert .
 Partly in an attempt to make some important elements of Group Theory more accessible to a general audience and partly (here comes the personal element) to see if I could still grapple with Pure Mathematical concepts some 27 years after laying down my pencil, I decided to try to publish a lay-person’s guide to what Marcus describes as “a very particular symmetrical object”.
 Whether or not I have succeeded in this objective is something that I will leave for my readers to decide.